Department of Design

 The University of Kansas is an accredited institutional member of the National Association of Schools of Art and Design (NASAD) since 1968.

-The Department of Design prepares animators, illustrators, experience designers, graphic designers, marketing creatives, motion designers, photographers, product designers, UX/UI developers, and other multidisciplinary communicators to thrive as innovative practitioners and socially-engaged leaders in an ever-changing professional field.
+The Department of Design prepares animators, illustrators, experience designers, graphic designers, marketing creatives, motion designers, photographers, product designers, UX/UI developers, and other multidisciplinary communicators to thrive as innovative practitioners and socially engaged leaders in an ever-changing professional field.

 The Bachelor of Fine Arts in Design is a four-year, 120 credit hour degree program.
 All design students spend the first semester in foundation courses and the second semester begin taking courses in their chosen major.
 The department offers the following undergraduate degree programs: